ES-Alexander/3D-Rendering-Desktop-App/README.md

 - Tkinter (if you're running Linux, you'll have to install it, otherwise, it comes with Python when installed)

-- The 3 files provided in this repo located in the same folder.
+- The 3 files provided in this repo located in the same folder. (main.py, geometry_set.py, obj_files_handler.py)

-- pyscreenshot (Only if you're running Linux, otherwise, you can use ImageGrab from the PIL lib)
+- pyscreenshot (Only if you're running Linux, otherwise, you can import ImageGrab directly from PIL)

 ### Manipulation